By Marcin Wojtyczka

 - If the water is coming through the deck, check the partners (the deck hole around the mast), window frames, and fastening for deck fittings, such as cleats

-- Fother (fill) the leak if possible, e.g. tapered wooden plugs, Marine-Tex or another easy-to-use repair putty, mattress or sail stretched around the hull from outside so water pressure plugs the hole.
+- Fother (fill) the leak if possible, e.g. tapered wooden plugs, Marine-Tex or another easy-to-use repair putty, mattress or sail stretched around the hull from outside, so water pressure plugs the hole.
 Plug holes from the inside with cushions or other objects or multipurpose waterproof adhesive

 - Meanwhile, keep pumping and bailing with manual bilge pump(s) and other means (e.g. buckets, bailers, sponges, heads).
-Amongst these a simple bucket is still considered the most effective.
-You can also try to use freshwater pump alongside the bilge pump.
+Amongst these, a simple bucket is still considered the most effective.
+You can also try to use a freshwater pump alongside the bilge pump.
 Keep the bilge free of small objects that might clog the pumps

 - If you cannot stop the flow or reduce it enough to safely get underway to a safe location, call for help and prepare to abandon the ship